Giving up a pet

 Animals that are not spayed or neutered have a much greater risk of being surrendered by their owners because of health or behavior reasons or because they’ve produced unwanted offspring.
 Having your pet spayed/neutered greatly reduces or eliminates these problems and you may discover that you don’t need to give up the animal at all.
 We offer low-cost options to assist with these procedures.

 Getting your pet appropriate vaccines before she or he enters a shelter environment is crucial to keeping him or her in good health.
-While the Animal Rescue League vaccinates every animal upon intake, ensuring that your pet is vaccinated prior to surrender gives that animal the best chance at staying healthy and finding a new home.
+While Humane Animal Rescue vaccinates every animal upon intake, ensuring that your pet is vaccinated prior to surrender gives that animal the best chance at staying healthy and finding a new home.

 Bathing or grooming your pet prior to surrender will also increase the likelihood that she or he will be adopted out quickly.